Key Takeaways

 Accounts Receivable

-If you have any unpaid invoices, your BOP policy can step in to protect you against any associated losses.
+If you have unpaid invoices, your BOP policy can protect you against any associated losses.

 Cyber Liability